This post may contain affiliate links. Please read my disclosure policy for more details.

 Carrot lentil soup ingredients

-Onion & garlic: The recipe starts with a flavor base made with onion, garlic and extra virgin olive oil.
-This is an important step to build the flavor.
+Onion & garlic: The recipe starts with a flavor base of onion, garlic, and extra virgin olive oil.
+This is a crucial step in building the flavor.

-Lentils: Both dried brown or green lentils are fine for this lentil carrot soup, but make sure to rinse and drain them well before using in this recipe.
+Lentils: Dried brown or green lentils are fine for this lentil carrot soup, but make sure to rinse and drain them well before using them in this recipe.

-Carrots: Of course, we need one pound of carrots!
+Carrots: We need one pound of healthy, convenient carrots.

-Herbs: Bay leaf and dried thyme are used to infuse the broth, and the fresh parsley is added at the end for its fresh aroma.
+Herbs: Bay leaf and dried thyme infuse the broth, and fresh parsley is added for its fresh aroma.

-Spices: The combination of paprika and cumin works so well with lentils and makes the broth flavourful.
+Spices: The combination of paprika and cumin works well with lentils and makes the broth flavourful.

 Tomato paste: A touch of tomato paste for richness and depth of flavor.

-Broth: The recipe uses low sodium vegetable broth, but you’re welcome to use your favourite broth.
-Make sure to adjust the seasoning accordingly since some broth can be quite salty
+Broth: The recipe uses low-sodium vegetable broth, but you can use your favorite broth.
+Adjust the seasoning accordingly since some broth can be pretty salty.

-Lemon juice: A squeeze of fresh lemon juice is essential to brighten up and balance the overall flavor.
+Lemon juice: Fresh lemon juice is essential to brighten up and balance the flavor.

 Salt & pepper: Make sure you adjust the seasoning before serving.